Aydana1/AI_Maze_Python_assignment/readme.md

 python last.py loadMaze maze.txt decay spreading tau monsterType E.g: python last.py loadMaze maze.txt 0.5 2 5 social

-Note: There're 3 monster types: social, loner and unknown.
+Note: There're 5 monster types: social, loner, unknown, social2, loner2 If input is "social2" or "loner2", smell is calculated on pairwise basis.
 In case of "unknown" monster, configurations of previous assignment will be applied.

 Final change of the maze is saved in "final.txt".